-If you are looking at houses, then you must also be looking at mortgage rates.
-As we pointed out in our guide to mortgage insurance, there are some fees and costs, like mortgage default insurance, that are unavoidable depending on your down payment.
+If you are looking at houses, then you must also be looking how to save money on mortgage insurance.
+This is especially true when there are fees and costs, like mortgage default insurance, that are unavoidable depending on your down payment.

 For instance, many potential homeowner are wondering if they qualify for the federal government’s new First Time Home Buyer Incentive.
 Through this program, they can potentially get a top up on the downpayment for their new home.
 Unfortunately, that new home will also have to include CMHC insurance rolled into the mortgage loan costs.
 Something you hope to avoid, if possible.